LaunchCode-Education-Archived/csharp-web-development/src/chapters/aspdotnet-model-classes/studio.rst

 #.
 Add a ``Date`` property in ``User``, and initialize it to the time the
    user joined (i.e. when the ``User`` object was created).
+#.
+At the bottom of ``User/Index.cshtml``, add a ``div`` and inside that element, add account details such as the user's email and the date they joined.